 This makes agency work a great choice for new freelancers.
 Other advantages?
 You have a choice of what to work on, minimal admin, and access to quality resources and support.

-For example, our partner company, Proofed, employs hundreds of skilled proofreaders, has an expert support staff available to help freelancers, and offers guaranteed work to anyone who passes our Becoming A Proofreader course with a mark of 80% or higher.
+For example, our partner company, Proofed, employs hundreds of skilled proofreaders, has an expert support staff available to help freelancers, and offers guaranteed work to anyone who passes both our Becoming A Proofreader and Becoming An Editor courses with a mark of 80% or higher.

 2. Check Job Listing Sites and Freelancing Marketplaces

 Alternatively, you can try freelancing marketplaces, such as Freelancer.com, PeoplePerHour and Fiverr.
 On these sites, freelancers can advertise their services or find jobs posted by clients.
 They can be quite competitive, with jobs often going to the lowest bidder, but they’re a reliable source of work if you need to build up a little experience as a new freelancer.

 3. Contact Potential Clients Directly